Pylons/pyramid/docs/narr/traversal.rst

 Let's say that view lookup finds no matching view type.
-In this circumstance, the :app:`Pyramid` :term:`router` returns the result of the :term:`not found view` and the request ends.
+In this circumstance, the :app:`Pyramid` :term:`router` returns the result of the :term:`Not Found View` and the request ends.

 However, for this tree: